pls-rs/pls/docs/features/details.md

 </div>

 - Pass the `--details`/`-d` flag with the value `+` to get all the details.
-This is probably too much infomation, and you'll need a wider monitor.
+This is probably too much information, and you'll need a wider monitor.

 ```
 $ pls -d +